shatgulogen/SystemsDesignNotes/README.md

 #### **Leader Election**

-The process by which nodes in a cluster (for instance, server in a set of servers) elect a so-called "leader" amongst them, responsible for the promary operations of the service that these nodes support.
+The process by which nodes in a cluster (for instance, server in a set of servers) elect a so-called "leader" amongst them, responsible for the primary operations of the service that these nodes support.
 When correctly implemented, leader election guarantees that all nodes in the cluster know which one is the leader at any given time and can elect a new leader if the leader dies for whatever reason.

 #### **Consensus Algorithm**